cory2067/nextie-server/index.md

 - `nextie logs`
   - View all output (`stdout` and `stderr`) in your container via `docker logs`

+You should tell me any required Docker flags (like mounting volumes), and let me know if you want to use a custom URL.
 Feel free to request additional functionality or report potential flaws.

 ### Contact and support